Patriot or traitor, Snowden driven by fear of government intrusion

 He said he was "willing to accept any risk" by revealing top secrets and left his live-in girlfriend behind.

-Snowden's parents and sisters did not return phone calls or emails, nor did a 28-year-old woman named Lindsay A. Mills who lived at the same address with him in Maryland and Hawaii.
+Snowden's parents and sisters did not return phone calls or emails, nor did a 28-year-old woman named Lindsey A. Mills who lived at the same address with him in Maryland and Hawaii.

 "For those of you that know me without my superhero cape, you can probably understand why I'll be refraining from blog posts for a while," Mills, a dancer, wrote in a blog post on Monday.
 "At the moment, all I can feel is alone.
 And for the first time in my life I feel strong enough to be on my own."